(2006) Viticultural Center

 where : Manama, Kingdom of Bahrain

-With a Client design brief calling for a “lifestyle destination surrounding its core business”, the 5,500 sqm center contains a fine wine accessories corner, a specialized bookshop, wine tasting bar, promotions, spirits, cigar and parlour rooms, cafeteria, kitchens, restaurant, cellars, storage rooms as well as the Client’s administrative offices.
-All organized around the project’s two key features: a two story barrel that anchors the building’s southern corner facing the Gulf Hotel and its three concealed basement corporate cellars.
+With a client brief centered on creating a “lifestyle destination around a core business function”, the 5,500 sqm center brings together a carefully curated blend of wine culture, hospitality, and corporate functionality.
+Programmatically, the project integrates a fine wine accessories corner, a specialized bookshop, a wine tasting bar, promotional displays, cigar and parlour rooms, a cafeteria, restaurant, professional kitchens, and climate-controlled cellars—alongside the client’s administrative offices.
+All elements are organized around two key architectural anchors: a two-story barrel-shaped volume marking the southern corner facing the Gulf Hotel, and three concealed basement-level corporate cellars.